-A person who is vegan does not eat animal products such as meat, poultry, egg, dairy and fish.
+When a person is vegan, it means she does not eat animal products such as meat, poultry, egg, dairy and fish.
 Today, more and more people are switching to this kind of lifestyle or shifting towards the vegan diet due to various reasons.
-However, in pregnancy, you need to keep yourself updated if you can safely adopt this lifestyle during pregnancy or should you rethink your decision.
-Browse through this write-up, which deals with all the info that you may need to know regarding following a vegan diet during pregnancy.
+However, in pregnancy, you need to keep yourself updated on whether you can safely adopt this lifestyle during pregnancy or if you should rethink your decision.
+Read below for everything you may need to know regarding following a vegan diet during pregnancy.

 Your body requires a wide variety of nutrients from food to sustain a healthy pregnancy.
-If your body is able to meet up all the nutritional requirements from the vegan diet, you can safely follow it during pregnancy.
-You need to make your diet plan in such a way that it should contain all the nutrients that are required by you, and also for your baby’s development.
+If your body is able to meet all the nutritional requirements from the vegan diet, you can safely follow it during pregnancy.
+You need to create a diet plan in such a way that it should contain all the nutrients that are required for your good health and also for the baby’s development.

-Vegan diet, if followed with complete discretion during pregnancy, can meet all the nutritional requirements of a pregnant woman.
-However, be prepared with the alternatives to fulfil your vitamin B-12 and iron requirements as it lacks in a vegan diet.
-Vitamin B12 is usually available in higher amounts in animal products, which is a very important nutrient required for healthy pregnancy.
-There have been instances where the failure to meet the vitamin B-12 requirements during pregnancy lead to neural birth defects and impaired cognitive development in babies.
+A vegan diet, if followed with complete discretion during pregnancy, can meet all the nutritional requirements of a pregnant woman.
+However, be prepared with alternatives to fulfil your Vitamin B12 and iron requirements as you may need that extra boost.
+Vitamin B12 is usually available in higher amounts in animal products, which is a very important nutrient required for a healthy pregnancy.
+There have been instances where the failure to meet the Vitamin B12 requirements during pregnancy lead to neural birth defects and impaired cognitive development in babies.
 Also, pregnant women who do not consume animal products are at an increased risk of developing iron deficiencies or anaemia.
 Anaemia may lead to developmental or cognitive delays, low birth weight babies, pre-term babies or other such pregnancy complications.
-Therefore, your vegan diet should constitute required amounts of Vitamin B-12 and iron.
+Therefore, your vegan diet should constitute required amounts of Vitamin B12 and iron.

 Nutrients That Need Special Attention in a Vegan Diet